Lilypads/IIR_application/README.md

 ```
 python3 realtime_iir_main.py
 ```
+There should be 2 plots showing up.
+One is the unfiltered data.
+The other one is the filtered data.
+Keep this terminal running when you play.

 ## How to open the Demo Dinosaur game in browser
 1. Use terminal to access the game directory(webGL format file).